 You can also do some fun camping-like things for this sleepover like campfire, campfire stories, hotdogs, and s’mores.

-Check out our S’more Bar idea later in the post!
+Check out our S’more Bar idea later in the post and other sleepover snacks!

 Sleepover Ideas #2: Indoor Blanket Fort

-If you can’t (or don’t want) to do the outdoor trampoline tent slumber party, then how about an indoor blanket fort sleepover?
+If you can’t (or don’t want) to do the outdoor trampoline tent slumber party, then how about an indoor blanket fort sleepover in the living room or basement?

 The best part about this sleepover is that the kids get to build the fort together (which is part of the fun)!